- Decide if you'll be using your own cleaning supplies or those on premises.

 "People think you just need a bucket and mop to get started, but that's not really true," said Meg Roberts, president of cleaning-service franchise Molly Maid.
 "You're not in the cleaning business; you're in the customer-service business.
 People have different ideas of what cleanliness is, and if you're not interested in always making the customer happy, this is not the industry for you."
-[10 Businesses You Can Start for Less Than $100]
+[Read related article: 10 Businesses You Can Start for Less Than $100]

-If you're thinking of launching your own cleaning service, here are a few factors to consider before you get started:
+If you're thinking of launching your own cleaning service, here are a few things you need to do.

-One of the first decisions you'll need to make about your business is whether you're using your own cleaning products or those of your clients.
+One of the first decisions you'll need to make about your business is whether you will use your own cleaning products or those of your clients.
 Some customers are particular about the products used in their homes and may ask you to clean with items they've purchased, but if you and your staff use your own supplies, you'll need to figure out an economically smart method of replenishing them.